nitrictech/examples/v1/python-starter-pipenv/README.md

 nitric start
 ```

-You'll see your services connect in the terminal output.
+You'll see your services connect in your nitric start terminal.